Humanities Curriculum Night 2021 Overview

 Q: Why doesn’t AP Psychology count as the 4th elective social studies credit?

-A: These are popular electives at our school.
-We want students to take them based on genuine interest, and not overload on AP classes for an extra grade boost.
+A: We want students to take electives based on genuine interest, not overload on AP classes for an extra grade boost.

 Economics and Personal Finance Requirement

 Starting with the class of 2015, all Virginia students are required by the state to complete an Econ/Personal Finance credit in addition to their four social studies credits.